General Office Policies

 Confidentiality & Privacy: Patient confidentiality will be respected at all levels of communication and is protected by the Federal and State Laws.
 There are, however, situations in which confidentiality may be compromised and the provider’s professional and legal duty to protect may override the dictates of confidentiality.
 Briefly, these situations may include a strong indication of imminent danger to self or others or indication of abuse or neglect of another.
 Patients under the age of 18 require consent from parent or legal guardian to receive medical service.
 Please discuss your concerns about the limits of confidentiality with your clinician and read the Privacy (HIPAA) statement on our website, or on file at the office.

 Release of Information: Following the execution of a valid Patient Authorization Form (Release of Information), patient records, or a treatment summary will be forwarded to licensed professionals at no charge as a professional courtesy.
 Requests to obtain a personal copy of your medical chart and requests to release records to any other entity (including attorneys, underwriting companies, etc.) will be billed at the actual cost of supplying the records, to include cost of copying, mailing, and professional time to process the packet.
 Any request for release of records must allow at least three weeks preparation time as a Summary of Care will be prepared by the treating clinician.
-It is the policy of our clinic, because medical record jargon and abbreviations are common in medical documentation, not to release records directly to patient without reviewing the records together in person during a visit.
+Because medical records may include jargon and abbreviations are common in medical documentation, and because patients may misinterpret what is written by a clinician in their record, it is the policy of our clinic, not to release records directly to patient without reviewing the records together with the patient during an office visit.

 Billing Dispute: If a patient receives a charge they believe to be invalid, our office will accept a written notice concerning the disputed charge.
 We will review the dispute with supporting evidence and respond in a timely manner.